zelos-alpha/demeter/docs/source/download_data.md

 # Download data

 Backtesting need data from real market.
 For DEFI protocol, market data can be restored from transaction event log on chain.
+For centralized exchanges, such as Deribit, we set up a service to periodically collect order books and store them in Dropbox.

-We create demeter-fetch to do this job.
-Tutorial is [here](https://github.com/zelos-alpha/demeter-fetch)
+To download DEFI data, we created the demeter-fetch project, Tutorial is [here](https://github.com/zelos-alpha/demeter-fetch)

 To run the backtest, you need to download the data in minute type.